rssndr/rssndr.github.io/projects/vps.md

 Website & Cloud, Self-Hosted in Europe

 ## Overview
 I set up a personal VPS on Hetzner Cloud, an EU-based provider, to host a Nextcloud instance for file sync, calendar, notes, and tasks, alongside my static website at `andrearossetti.me`.
-Docker containerizes the setup, AND an Nginx reverse proxy with Let’s Encrypt SSL secures access to both services.
+Docker containerizes the setup, and an Nginx reverse proxy with Let’s Encrypt SSL secures access to both services.

 ## Key Components
 - **Hetzner Cloud VPS**: An affordable, EU-based server.